iTwin/imodels-clients/CONTRIBUTING.md

-# Contributing to object-storage
+# Contributing to imodels-clients

 ## Reporting Issues

-If you have any feature requests or noticed potential issues please use the [Issues](https://github.com/iTwin/object-storage/issues) page for reporting new issues or adding to existing ones.
+If you have any feature requests or noticed potential issues please use the [Issues](https://github.com/iTwin/imodels-clients/issues) page for reporting new issues or adding to existing ones.

 ## Contributions